Fran6gift/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0 script that creates an alias
+0 script that creates an alias"\n"
 1  script that prints hello user, where user is the current Linux user 2script that adds /action to the PATH
 3 script that counts the number of directories in the PATH